MatthiasKunnen/opn/README.md

 [docs/cli/opn_file.md#attaching-to-terminal](./docs/cli/opn_file.md#attaching-to-terminal).

 ## Usage
+Open a file/URL using `opn resource /path/or/URL`.
 Open a file using `opn file /path/to/file`.
+Open a URL using `opn url protocol://example.com`.

 For detailed usage, see `opn --help` or view the [CLI docs](./docs/cli/opn.md).